graysky2/kernel_compiler_patch/README.md

 ```

 ## Three types of micro-architecture optimizations
-Once applied to a kernel source tree, additional micro-architecture optimizations for the Linux kernel in three broad classes.
+The additional micro-architecture optimizations for the Linux kernel can be generalized into three broad classes.

 ### 1. Generic x86-64 micro-architecture levels